A loving relationship can be an oasis in uncertain times, but nurturing it requires attention, honesty, openness, vulnerability, and gratitude.

-Increasingly, getting a pet is being recommended as a treatment for depression.
-But what does science really say about the ability of a companion animal to chase away the blues?
+Getting a pet is often recommended as a treatment for depression.
+But what does science say about the ability of a companion animal to chase away the blues?

 The question of which animals we think of as meat is psychologically interesting as well as morally important.

 Companion animals can reduce loneliness and stave off feelings of social rejection.
 Does this mean pet owners have lower rates of suicide?

 A new study of 350,000 heart attack and stroke victims found lower odds of death in owners of purebred dogs but not mixed-breed or lap-dog breeds.
 The question is, why?

 Extreme dog grooming, pet day spas, and canine beauty pageants reflect the blurred links between humans and animals in popular culture.